 - Don’t use too many hashtags.
 On LinkedIn, the magic number is 3.

-5. Partner with influencers.
+5. Partner with Influencers/ Industry Leaders.

 Influencer marketing and social media make a powerful combination.
 Credible influencers in your field can significantly expand your reach and introduce you to new audiences.
 Just a few posts from the right influencer can have a large impact on your firm’s reputation and can help you gain followers.
 The trick is to find the right influencer that aligns with your brand but also has credibility with people in your target market.
 We suggest using a tool like Influence.co when you’re just starting out.
 You can use this platform to find influencers by category, location, or follower count.
 Make sure to vet them properly and only work with those who can move the needle for your firm.
 Another option when you find an influencer you’d like to connect with is to invite them on your podcast or webinar.